#ECHTMANNELIJK - A new norm for masculinity

 Impact

-In a matter of days, #EchtMannelijk evolved into a national movement that engaged both media and the public.
-The campaign received coverage from NOS, RTL Nieuws, Algemeen Dagblad, EenVandaag, Flair, MarketingTribune, RTV Utrecht, and many others.
-It was shared hundreds of times across social media and discussed widely in comments, stories, videos, and community spaces: 1.000.000+ people reached via news outlets, radio, and social platforms, 130,000+ views on LinkedIn alone (entirely organic), hundreds of citizen-driven shares, conversations, and testimonials.
+Within days, #EchtMannelijk grew into a national conversation, across both media and the public.
+The campaign was covered by NOS, RTL Nieuws, Algemeen Dagblad, EenVandaag, Flair, MarketingTribune, and RTV Utrecht, among others, and was shared and discussed hundreds of times in comments, stories, videos, and community spaces.
+In total it reached more than 1,000,000 people via news outlets, radio, and social, with 130,000+ organic views on LinkedIn and hundreds of posts, conversations, and stories shared by citizens themselves.

-A simple, sincere question ignited a cultural shift: Care, empathy, and responsibility are not weaknesses, they are the new standard of strength. #EchtMannelijk is not a campaign.
-It’s the beginning of a culture where women feel safe, because men choose to be part of the solution.
+One simple, sincere question shifted the frame: care, empathy, and responsibility are not weaknesses; they are the new measure of strength. #EchtMannelijk is not a campaign.
+It's the beginning of a culture where women feel safe, because men choose to be part of the solution.

 Credits